Devanshu1999/Reddit_Reader/README.md

 This app requires MySQL Workbench to be installed on the machine (Preferrably v8.0).
 Also install tomcat server.

-For the connection, I have used "root" as username and "toor" ass password.
+For the connection, I have used "root" as username and "toor" as password.

 *These can be modified from the "persistence-mysql.properties" file present in the resource directory.*